Aayush9029/KuraKani/README.md

-> **Warning** : Work In Progress, KuraKani for iOS is currently in development phase and not yet ready for use.
-Check back later, contributions are welcome.
+> **Warning** : Work In Progress, KuraKani for iOS is currently in alpha release + development phase and not yet ready for use.
+Either compile the app yourself or check back later for beta release.

 <p align="center">